Academic Policies & Requirements

 Professors may take attendance at all class meetings.
 It is the responsibility of each professor to inform their classes of the attendance and absence policies at the beginning of each term.

-It is the student’s responsibility to officially drop a class whenever he or she determines that he or she can no longer attend the class.
+It is the student’s responsibility to officially drop a class whenever they determine that they can no longer attend the class.
 Failure to officially drop a class may result in a failing grade and/or a financial obligation to the college.

 Professors may drop students from their class rolls through the last day of the tenth week of instruction of a regular semester for excessive absence as defined by the professor or at an earlier date for intersession or short-term classes.